 To apply for the state license, follow the steps in this document.

-If you have obtained or are in the process of obtaining a SUB license, click here to begin the District 45 application process.
+If you have obtained or are in the process of obtaining a SUB license, follow this link to begin the District 45 application process.

 Short-Term Substitute License (STS)